XcXchuanyu/Scenary_Classification/README.md

 | RandomRotation  | Randomly in [-90, +90, 180] |
 | Flip  | Filp image in left and right |

+**it will generate a new directory called "augmented" to restore augmented images**

 **3. Model design**